Don Q, Son of Zorro: Plot

 Fabrique enters, finds Cesar unconscious, finds the playing card and, miffed at Cesar's insult, takes it.
 Shortly thereafter he confronts Sebastian with his demands: to be appointed Civil Governor.
 Both stand by while the Guard arrests Cesar for the murder and orders his immediate execution to prevent an international incident.
 But General de Muro offers Cesar a gentleman's way out by giving him a dagger.
 Cesar pretends to stab himself and falls to the moat below the castle.

 Months pass, while Cesar hides in the ruins of the old family castle.
 He pretends to be Don Q, for "a trick must be answered by a trick!"
 Fabrique has become Civil Governor, receiving regular pay-offs from Sebastian.
 Fabrique has even taken over Cesar's servants, and maidservant Lola (Lottie Pickford), seeing how Sebastian behaves around Fabrique, runs to tell Cesar that although gossip says they are close friends, in truth Sebastian is afraid of Fabrique.
 This will prove the leverage Cesar needs to establish his innocence.

 After months of mourning over Cesar, Dolores is pushed to marry Sebastian.
 Just as she is about to sign the marriage contract with Sebastian, Cesar appears at the window.
 He is alive!
 The Queen orders Cesar's arrest.
-The best man to find him: that one-eyed ferret, Colonel Matsado (Albert MacQuarrie).
+The best man to find him: that one-eyed ferret, Colonel Matsado.
 But when Matsado stops at a country inn on his way into the city, Cesar waylays him, steals his uniform and impersonates him.
-Back in the city Cesar as Matsado pretends to beat his (now Fabrique's) old manservant Robledo (Charles Stevens) for information on Cesar's whereabouts, then convinces Fabrique to accompany him to the ruins where Cesar has been living these past months.
+Back in the city Cesar as Matsado pretends to beat his (now Fabrique's) old manservant Robledo for information on Cesar's whereabouts, then convinces Fabrique to accompany him to the ruins where Cesar has been living these past months.
 There he is determined to find what hold Fabrique has on Sebastian.

-In a whirlwind finish, Sebastian and the real Matsado track Cesar to his lair, as do his father, Zorro (Fairbanks), who with the mute faithful family servant Bernardo (Tote Du Crow), has sailed from California to Spain to help.
+In a whirlwind finish, Sebastian and the real Matsado track Cesar to his lair, as do his father, Zorro, who with the mute faithful family servant Bernardo, has sailed from California to Spain to help.
 On the way to the ruins they pass Dolores and her mother along the same road.
 Finally, as all gather at the ruins, Zorro and Don Q battle the soldiers, Fabrique confesses, Sebastian is beaten, de Muro recognizes his old friend, the villains are arrested, and Cesar and Dolores are reunited.